jaccomoc/jactl/docs/index.markdown

 It is especially suited to event-loop/reactive applications due to its builtin suspend/resume mechanism based on continuations that ensures it never blocks the execution thread on which it is running.

-It has a Read-Evaluate-Print-Loop (REPL) for trying out code interactively and can also be used for commandline scripts.

 ## Example